TUDelft-PRIME-Books/Linear-Algebra/Chapter3/GeometryofLinearTransformations.md

 $$

+This is indeed the standard matrix of a rotation.

 ::::::

 ::::::{prf:proof}

  Suppose we take the vector $\mathbf{e}_{1}$ and rotate it (counterclockwise) over an angle $\theta$.
 Where do we end up?
 By definition, the $x$-coordinate of our new location will be $\cos(\theta)$ and its $y$-coordinate will be $\sin(\theta)$.
 Similarly, if we start with the vector $\mathbf{e}_{2}$ and rotate that over the angle $\theta$, the $x$-coordinate of our new point will be $-\sin(\theta)$.
 This is illustrated in {numref}`Figure %s <Fig:GeomLinTrans:RotinPlane>`.